 I began to feel the pain at mile 14.
 It was a kind of jolting burn around my right knee, especially when running downhill.
 This is a new challenge for me.
-I rarely experience pain of any type when I run – even during the Marine Corps Marathon.
+I rarely experience pain of any type when I run, even when I ran the long, undulating stretches of the Marine Corps Marathon in DC.
 I had to decide what to do with this, especially as the heat came on in all it’s glory.
 Thank God most of the trail is covered with a canopy of leafy branches!
-At first, I adjusted my run pace – not a “death shuffle” – that’ll come later – but a deliberately slow pace – like I’m a tank or, perhaps, more fittingly, a lawn tractor – “slow and steady, slow and steady, come on, keep going….”
+At first, I adjusted my run pace – not a “death shuffle” – that might come later, but a deliberately slow pace, like I’m a tank or, perhaps, more fittingly, a lawn tractor.
+“Slow and steady, slow and steady, come on, keep going….”

 I got dizzy twice.
-Once at an aid station, while drinking water, I realized I was woozy….Things were spinning a bit…Funny how the male mind works: my first thought was, “I hope nobody sees me dizzy – don’t want them to think I’m a (lightweight)!” – I rested, ate, hydrated and ran back out….A second time, at about mile 22, I came to the base of a big hill.
-I tipped my head up to survey the path to the summit, and, as I looked up everything began to spin – a slow spin, like turning a canoe in a calm, quiet pond.
-I drank about 10 ounces of Gatorade, centered myself – and up the hill I went.
+Once at an aid station, while drinking water, I realized I was woozy….Things were spinning a bit…Funny how the male mind works: my first thought was, “I hope nobody sees me dizzy!
+I don’t want them to think I’m a (lightweight)!” – I rested, ate, hydrated and ran back out….A second time, at about mile 22, I came to the base of a big hill.
+I tipped my head up to survey the path to the summit, and, as I looked up everything began to spin – a slow spin, like turning a canoe in a calm, quiet pond or when one is pored a little too much Scottish whisky after a long work day.
+I drank about 10 ounces of a lime-colored Gatorade, centered myself, and up the hill I went.

-As I sat stretched out on the Letchworth grass, Joseph told me that his car needs new springs to pass state inspection, an extra $250.
-I don’t care; in fact that’s fine!
-I’m even happy about that!
-Hey, after all, I just finished Sehgahunda!
+As I sat stretched out on the Letchworth grass, Joseph told me that his car needs new springs to pass state inspection, an unanticipated $250 outlay.
+I don’t care.
+In fact, that’s fine!
+Hey, I’m even happy about that!
+After all, I just finished Sehgahunda!
 A veggie burger and ice-cold Fat Tire beer tasted divine.
 And, today, about 19 hours later?
-The pain is gone – just tight, and, well, now I’m wondering: can I talk Ron into doing an ultra with me?
+The pain is gone.
+I’m just tight.
+And, well, now I’m wondering: can I talk Ron into doing an ultra with me?